jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 There will be two different presentations that everybody will make.
 One will be a short 3-minute presentation in the first half of the quarter.
 The other will be a longer 5-minute presentation in the second half of the quarter.
-Each one will have some time to answer questions at the end, followed by feedback from the class.
+You will leave some time to answer questions at the end.
+This will be followed by feedback from the class and me.

-You can present on anything that you want (within reason, nothing obscene please).
+You can present on anything that you want within reason (nothing obscene, please).
-Some of my favorite presentation topics have been on hair loss, why Drake's entire discography is a thinly veiled suicide note, and how not to be a bad cyclist on campus.
+Some of my favorite presentation topics have been on styling product-induced hair loss, why Drake's entire discography is a thinly veiled suicide note, and how not to be a bad cyclist on campus (complete with a demonstration).
-Feel free to get creative.
+Feel free to get creative, it makes it more fun.

 Each presentation is worth 3 points, for a total of 6 points.
 I won't be grading on content or anything like that.
-As long as it looks like you made an attempt (and attempted to improve on the second presentation), you'll get credit.
+As long as you made a genuine attempt, and attempted to improve on the second presentation versus the first, you'll get credit.

+While people are presenting, everybody else will be writing down notes on what the presenter did well, and what they could improve on.
+You'll submit these after the class is over on Canvas.

 Track A - Discussion Leaders
 """"""""""""""""""""""""""""

 There's two different tracks, depending on whether or not you'll be leading discussions this quarter or not.
+For discussion leaders, your two assignments revolve around your discussions.
 Each of the observations below is worth 3 points, for a total of 6 points.

 *Discussion Observation*

-If you are leading discussions this quarter, then you will have two assignments involving your discussions.
-The first will be me observing one of your discussion sections, preferably early in the quarter.
+The first observation will be me observing one of your discussion sections, preferably early in the quarter.
 I will ask you to submit a list of when you teach discussions on Canvas, and I'll observe one of those and give you feedback.
 I'll let you know ahead of time when I plan on attending.

 *Discussion Recording and Consultation*

-The second involves going over a video recording of one of your discussions.
 The Center for Educational Effectiveness (or CEE_) promotes and supports effective learning for all UC Davis students.
 You're probably already met them at TA orientation.
 One of CEE's offerings is going over a video recording of yourself with a TA Consultant.

+The second observation involves going over a video recording of one of your discussions.
 You will record yourself, and then meet with one of CEE's TA Consultants to discuss how you can improve as an instructor.
 You can find the form to request this on `their website`_.
+Please make the request for the consultation by the sixth week of the quarter, so that CEE can make time for everybody.

 Track B - Everyone Else
 """""""""""""""""""""""

 If you're not leading discussions, either because you're only grading or you're not a TA this quarter, then you're going to have two alternative assignments.
+Each of the workshops below (together with proof of attendance) is worth 3 points, for a total of 6 points.

 *Two Workshops*

 The Center for Educational Effectiveness (or CEE_) promotes and supports effective learning for all UC Davis students.
 You're probably already met them at TA orientation.
-CEE holds workshops every quarter on a variety of topics.
+CEE holds workshops every quarter on a variety of topics on teaching skills and education.

 Your assignments will be to attend two separate CEE workshops, and write a short paragraph on what you've learned for each.
 You can view all the available workshops on `CEE's website`_.
 Feel free to attend any two that strike your fancy.
 Note that you need to register ahead of time on each event's page.
-Each workshop (and proof of attendance) is worth 3 points, for a total of 6 points.

 *Graduate Teaching Certificate*

-CEE offers a `graduate teaching certificate`_ if you attend five of six presentations listed on the flyer I linked.
+CEE offers a `graduate teaching certificate`_ if you attend five of six presentations listed on the flyer linked in this sentence.
 This isn't required, but if you're interested in getting the certificate, feel free to attend more workshops.

 *Observation Offer*